JdeRobot/RoboticsAcademy/docs/_pages/exercises/AutonomousCars/follow_line.md

 - **Integral**

-Integral Controller provides a necessary action to eliminate the offset error which is accumalted by the P Controller.It integrates the error over a period of time until the error value reaches to zero.
+Integral Controller provides a necessary action to eliminate the offset error which is accumulated by the P Controller.It integrates the error over a period of time until the error value reaches to zero.

 - **Derivative**